asafkotzer/apartment-finder/README.md

 ## Usage
-* Create a config.json and put it in the root folder
+* Create a config.json and put it in the `config` folder
 ```
 {
   "dispatcher": {